jl5045/DSA4263/README.md

 - ✅ Testing: Validate model performance with latest data
 - ✅ Production workflow: Mirror real-world data refresh scenarios
 - ✅ Best for: After running notebooks, testing with new data

-### Data Preparation Scripts

-**For contributors/developers who need to regenerate the data:**

-**`setup-docker-data.sh`:**
-- Checks if feature-engineered data exists (exits with helpful error if missing)
-- Copies essential feature-engineered datasets from `data/` to `data-docker/`
-- Includes only test, validation, and downsampled train datasets
-- Excludes large raw data files to keep size manageable
-- Run this after executing all notebooks to prepare data for Docker

-**`create-docker-zip.sh`:**
-- **For local (non-Docker) use:** Extracts `data-docker.zip` to set up the `data-docker/` directory
-- Useful if you downloaded the zip from GitHub and want to run Streamlit locally without Docker
-- Checks if zip file exists before extraction
-- **Not needed for Docker deployment** - the docker-entrypoint.sh handles extraction automatically

-**Note:**
-- For Docker users: Just run `docker-compose up --build` - no manual extraction needed
-- For local development: Run `./create-docker-zip.sh` to extract data, then `streamlit run src/app.py`

 ---